 An Independent Study course, in which a faculty member supervises your readings, field work, and/or research on a specific proposed topic that has been pr-approved by your university, CIEE, and SIP.

 University of Hyderabad Direct Enrollment Courses

 Please note that detailed course listings and syllabi for direct enrollment courses are typically not available before the start of the semester.
 Therefore, students should expect to be flexible regarding available course options and communicate with their home institution during course registration regarding their final course selection as necessary.
-However, CIEE recommends the following courses based on past student feedback: Courses may be canceled due to insufficient enrollment or if faculties are on a sabbatical leave.
+However, CIEE recommends the following courses based on past student feedback: Courses may be canceled due to insufficient enrollment.

 Indian Writing in English